tobocop2/share.perelste.in/README.md

 Regardless of whether or not a password is sent, I take the form value for the password key and send it off to the add_file method of the File class which is a static method.
 This method creates a new file record in the database and performs all the necessary options such as hashing the password if it exists, creating the filehash, etc. The file is then written to the filesystem and a 201 success response is returned containing a success message as well as a download url for the GET request

-Upon sending a GET request to the url returns from the PUT, the filehash in the url is verified and the password is validated if the file is password protected.
+Upon sending a GET request to the url that is returned from the PUT, the filehash in the url is verified and the password is validated if the file is password protected.
 If the file is not found a 404 response is returned.
 If, the file is no longer available, a 410 response is returned. if the file is password protected but no password was sent, a 401 response is returned, and if the password is incorrect, a 401 response is returned.
 If all goes well, the file hash is verified against the database and the file is found on the filesystem.
 The mimetype is found from the file using the built in python mimetype library and the response is returned.

 API OVERVIEW